onier/RobWork/doc/ressources/installation_windows.hpp.md

 Building RobWork can take quite some time, and it is a pitty building everything, just to discover that some functionality was disabled due to a unmet dependency
 (especially a problem for the optional dependencies).

-To build RobWork, open a Visual Studio 64-bit command prompt and go to the directory where RobWork was checked out from SVN.
+To build RobWork, open a Visual Studio 64-bit command prompt and go to the directory where RobWork was checked out from Git.
 Add new build directories for the RobWork packages you want to compile, such as:

 	mkdir Build